seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 retrieval workflows.

-The __Semantic Logic Composer__ provides a __rule-based__ approach to extracting such logical structures.
-It identifies entities within free-text input and represents their relations through operators like __AND__, __OR__, and __NOT__.
+The __Semantic Logic Composer__ provides a __rule-based__ approach to extracting logical structures from semantic input.
+It identifies entities and represents their relations through the primitives __ANY__ (union) and __NOT__ (exclusion).
+Enumerations are always interpreted as unions, so OR does not need to be modeled explicitly.
+An explicit __AND__ in the sense of an intersection does not exist;
+the expressiveness comes from combinatorics, nesting, and normalization.
 The resulting structure can be expressed in formats such as SQL, JSON, or YAML, providing a basis that downstream components may use for retrieval or filtering.

 The module is intended as a lightweight component within an NLP pipeline.
 It